ihh/bracery/README.md

 bracery -d travel.json -n5 --async
 ~~~~

-(The square-bracket and pipe characters `[hello|hi]` are part of the syntax extensions to Tracery, described [below](#syntax-extensions).
+These examples all load the Tracery `travel.json` rules as user extensions, using the `-d` option.
-This syntax allows the compact specification of alternate possibilities, in this case `hello` or `hi`.)
+If you specify the `-b` option, the command-line tool will convert and output the Tracery JSON to Bracery code.

-You can run it in client/server mode (NB this is a very light implementation, mostly just a toy example to demonstrate networked symbol expansion):
+You can run the tool in client/server mode (NB this is a very light implementation, mostly just a toy example to demonstrate networked symbol expansion):

 ~~~~
 bracery -d travel.json -S 8000 &